sftgunner/edinplus-integration/README.md

 To setup the eDIN+ component, first ensure homeassistant has been rebooted.
 Then add the integration through the integrations page https://{ip}:8123/config/integrations as you normally would.

-Currently it will prompt for data input without any explaining text - this is the hostname or IP address of the eDIN+ NPU (network processing unit).
+Currently it will prompt for data input without any explanation text - this is the hostname or IP address of the eDIN+ NPU (network processing unit).

 Please ensure it is in the format: "192.168.1.100" (excluding quotes).